jazzband/django-widget-tweaks/README.rst

 1. Field related errors
 2. Non-field related errors
 3. All form errors - Displays all field and Non-field related errors.
-If related to a specific field the name is dispayed above the error, if the error is a general form error, displays __all__
+If related to a specific field the name is displayed above the error, if the error is a general form error, displays __all__

 Field related errors
 --------------------